Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 ## Overview

 The Agile planning methodology was used during the development of MyPSE.ie.
-GitHub Projects, Boards, Milestones and Issues were utilised to Organise the development into Sprints, Kanban Boards, Epics and User Stories respectively.
+GitHub Projects, Boards, Milestones and Issues were utilised to Organise the development into Sprints, Kanban Boards, Epics, and User Stories respectively.

 <img src="../docs/agile_images/agile_placeholder.png">